 Whilst nothing can compare to the beauty of natural wood decking, composite decking (sometimes called recycled decking) is a popular choice amongst trade and architect customers, as well as the homeowner.
-So why choose a recycled decking than the real thing?
+However, something that many people ask is: what exactly is composite decking?